csiro-data-school/python-files/_episodes/30-practical.md

 > > > {: .language-bash}
 > > {: .solution}
 >
+>
 > Next move to your new folder `python_prac` and set up an appropriate sub-folder structure for this project.
 > What folders will you need?
+>
+> Download the XML versions of the manuscript and save them in the appropriate folder.
 >
 > Create your Python program by opening your chosen text <br/>
 > editor and saving it to the appropriate place with an appropriate name. <br/>